-Your sponsorship allows the staff of Nuevos Horizontes Student Center to provide Maria with Bible teaching, health checkups, nutritious food, health education, special celebrations, group games, academic reinforcement, sports, school supplies, field trips and homework help.
+Your sponsorship allows the staff of Nuevos Horizontes Student Center to provide Maria with Bible teaching, health checkups, nutritious food, health education, special celebrations, group games, academic reinforcement, school supplies and homework help.
 The center staff will also provide educational conferences for the parents and guardians of Maria.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.